Rylern/ACR122U-tutorial/README.md

 * [PC/SC Driver Package](https://www.acs.com.hk/download-driver-unified/11929/ACS-Unified-PKG-Lnx-118-P.zip), which contains packages for different distributions (Debian, Fedora, Ubuntu, Raspbian...).
 This is the easiest way to install the driver if you are using one of these distributions.
 * [PC/SC Drivers](https://www.acs.com.hk/download-driver-unified/12030/ACS-Unified-Driver-Lnx-Mac-118-P.zip), which contains the sources of the driver.
 Here, it's a bit more complex because we have to build the driver before installing it, but it can work on any Linux distribution.

-To make this tutorial as compatible as possible, I will show how to build and install the [PC/SC Drivers](https://www.acs.com.hk/download-driver-unified/12030/ACS-Unified-Driver-Lnx-Mac-118-P.zip).
+I will show how to build and install the [PC/SC Drivers](https://www.acs.com.hk/download-driver-unified/12030/ACS-Unified-Driver-Lnx-Mac-118-P.zip).
 First, download and uncompress the sources:

 ```shell
 wget https://www.acs.com.hk/download-driver-unified/12030/ACS-Unified-Driver-Lnx-Mac-118-P.zip